List of FIS Cross-Country World Cup men's race winners: History

-Johannes Høsflot Klæbo (98) is the most successful male cross-country skier of all time in terms of victories.
+Johannes Høsflot Klæbo (113) is the most successful male cross-country skier of all time in terms of victories.

-In 44 official World Cup seasons, as of 23 March 2025, 955 individual races (646 distance, 268 sprint, 41 stage events) for men were held.
-These events saw 956 winners, because one race (individual 15 km classic race on 3 February 2007) ended with a tie.
+In 45 official World Cup seasons, as of 22 March 2026, 983 individual races (662 distance, 279 sprint, 42 stage events) for men were held.
+These events saw 984 winners, because one race (individual 15 km classic race on 3 February 2007) ended with a tie.

-A total of 166 male cross-country skier from 19 nations have won at least one individual race.
+A total of 171 male cross-country skier from 19 nations have won at least one individual race.
 In this list Soviet Union and Russia listed separately but counted as one nation.
 West Germany and Germany listed together since there is no East German winner and the only West German winner Jochen Behle continued his career for Germany after the German reunification in 1990.
 The first winner was the Norwegian Pål Gunnar Mikkelsplass who won the 15 km individual race in Reit im Winkl on 9 January 1982.
-The newest member of the list is William Poromaa who won the 20 km classical mass start in Les Rousses on 19 January 2025.
+The newest member of the list is Ansgar Evensen who won the classical sprint in Drammen on 12 March 2026.

-With 96 World Cup victories, Norwegian Johannes Høsflot Klæbo is the most successful World Cup racer in the history.
-Among those, 57 wins have come in sprint races which makes him also the best male World Cup sprinter of all-time.
+With 113 World Cup victories, Norwegian Johannes Høsflot Klæbo is the most successful World Cup racer in the history.
+Among those, 65 wins have come in sprint races which makes him also the best male World Cup sprinter of all-time.
 The previous record holder Bjørn Dæhlie, has won 45 of his 46 victories in distance races and he is the best distance skier in World Cup history.
-In stage events, which is the newest individual race format, Klæbo shares the top spot with another Norwegian Martin Johnsrud Sundby at 8 victories.
+In stage events, which is the newest individual race format, Klæbo leads with 10 victories.

 Pål Gunnar Mikkelsplass was also the first skier to win races in two and three different seasons as he won the opening races of the first two official World Cup seasons (1981/82, 1982/83) and the 1984/85 season.
 The Kazakh Vladimir Smirnov and the Norwegian Petter Northug won races in 11 different seasons, but Northug has won races in 11 consecutive seasons and he is still only skier to do so.
 Gunde Svan was the first skier to win a race in four, five, six, seven, eight and nine seasons and all these seasons were consecutive.
 Throughout his 9-season long career, Svan managed to win at least one race in every season he competed.
 Bjørn Dæhlie has won races for 10 consecutive seasons from 1989/90 to 1998/99 which made him the only skier who won a race in every year in a single decade.
 Smirnov was the first to win races in ten and eleven seasons, while Dæhlie was the first to win in ten consecutive seasons and Northug was the first and the only skier to win in eleven consecutive seasons.